 If traditional on-premises simulation software has been used previously, the workflow on the SimScale platform will be familiar—it begins with uploading the CAD model from the desktop or other cloud services (such as Onshape), set up and run the simulation by harnessing the power of our computing centers, and finally post-process the results online without having to download any files locally.

-The SimScale platform supports a wide variety of simulation features ranging from solid mechanics, fluid dynamics to thermal simulation and particle phenomena—all within one UI.
-Its structural mechanics (FEA) component includes multiple analysis types and can simulate phenomena such as static stress, transient dynamics, harmonic vibration, thermal stress, and eigenmodes.
+The SimScale platform supports a wide variety of simulation features including solid mechanics, fluid dynamics and thermal simulation—all within one UI.
+Its structural mechanics (FEA) component includes multiple analysis types and can simulate phenomena such as static stress, transient dynamics, harmonic vibration, and thermal stress.

 Example Study: Durability of Children Bike Wheels